NethermindEth/Forta-Agents/DYDX-Bots/Large-Inactive-Balance/README.md

 ## Alerts

-- FORTA-1
+- DYDX-13
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a user with large inactive balance is detected.
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "Info".
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "Info".
-  - Mention any other type of metadata fields included with this alert
+  - Metadata includes:
+    - `mode`: Indicates the operation mode of the bot.
+Can be `STATIC` or `PERCENTAGE`.
+    - `staker`: Address of the staker with large inactive balance.
+    - `inactiveBalance`: Inactive Balance of the staker.

 ## Test Data